JBShady/COD5-Remastered/README.md

 * Dead players spectating can chat with alive players now

 ### Zombies
-* All maps use various improvements to zombie and hellhound logic/pathing
+* All maps use various improvements to zombie and hellhound logic/pathing.
+Additional engine pathing improvements require T4M-Enhanced and are enabled by default if using
 * In addition to Round 1, Round 2 will also only be walkers to allow for more gradual pacing
 * Zombies have glowing eye effects in all DLCs, as originally seen only on Nacht Der Untoten
 * Zombies can now spawn with random combinations of helmets, hats, bandages, headbands, or other gear based on rare percent chances and the map's location, with the first two maps using more equipment and the last two having less (which is also due to aiding performance on the larger maps)